pharmaverse/blog/README.md

 Please note that there is no SSH capability in the image, so you can't push your update to the repo from the image directly.
 To push the update, you would have to do it from your local terminal.

-A Dockerfile is also provided in this repo if you want to build the image yourself and add more functionalities.
+A Dockerfile is also provided in this repo if you want to build the image locally and add more functionalities.